-Formal transition of construction staff into the Rubin Operations organization (derived jointly from NSF's NOIRLab under AURA and DOE's SLAC Rubin Operations) will be on October 1, 2025.
+The LSST will begin after the handover to Operations.
+The handover will happen on October 25th, 2025.
+Formal transition of construction to staff into Operations from SLAC commissioning and AURA (into NOIRLab) will be on October 1, 2025.
 See section 4 below for the current schedule.